Hospital-Acquired Condition Reduction Program

 The Hospital-Acquired Condition (HAC) Reduction Program is a value-based-purchasing program for Medicare that supports the Centers for Medicare and Medicaid Services’ (CMS’) long-standing effort to link Medicare payments to healthcare quality in the inpatient hospital setting.
 Section 1886(p) of the Social Security Act set forth the statutory requirements for the HAC Reduction Program.

 Under the program, CMS reduces overall Medicare payments for hospitals that rank in the worst-performing quartile of all hospitals on measures of hospital-acquired conditions.
 On an annual basis, CMS evaluates overall hospital performance by calculating Total HAC Scores as the equally weighted average of scores on measures included in the program.
 Hospitals with a Total HAC Score greater than the 75th percentile of all Total HAC Scores will receive a 1-percent payment reduction.
-This payment adjustment applies to all Medicare discharges for the applicable fiscal program year when CMS pays hospital claims.
+This payment adjustment applies to all Medicare fee-for-service discharges for the applicable fiscal program year when CMS pays hospital claims.

 CMS uses the Total HAC Score to determine the worst-performing quartile of all subsection (d) hospitals based on data for six quality measures:

 - One claims-based composite measure of patient safety:

 - Patient Safety and Adverse Events Composite (CMS PSI 90)